Gents, I’m going to make the assumption that you are here for one of two reasons;

 The wash is transferred in batches to large copper pot stills for distillation.

-The liquid is heated until the alcohol turns into vapor and rises into pipes above the still where it is cooled and condensed back into liquid form.
+The liquid is heated until the alcohol turns into vapour and rises into pipes above the still where it is cooled and condensed back into liquid form.

 The distillation process generally happens 2 or 3 times to produce an increasingly refined spirit called new make spirit which ends up being clear in colour.

-Even though the new spirit may be produced in exactly the same way year after year, the flavor can change drastically each year or even between individual barrels.
+Even though the new spirit may be produced in exactly the same way year after year, the flavour can change drastically each year or even between individual barrels.

-To produce a consistent flavor between bottles, distiller’s blend liquid from different barrels, years and even distilleries to create a consistent and reliable flavor for drinkers.
+To produce a consistent flavour between bottles, distiller’s blend liquid from different barrels, years and even distilleries to create a consistent and reliable flavour for drinkers.

 This blending process is what separates spirits and denotes their name – I’ll cover this in depth in the next update to this post.